sharetribe/just-enough-git/README.md

 git rebase --continue
 ```

-Now Git moves to the next commit.
-You may have to resolve some merge conflicts again.
+Git moves to the next commit.
+You may have to resolve any additional conflicts.

 If anything goes wrong during the rebase, you can always enter `git rebase --abort`.
 It will cancel the whole rebase process.